SoftUni-Internal/interactive-content/EN/02-Basic-CRUD/02-Retrieving-data.md

 WHERE `course` IN ('Java Basics', 'Java Fundamentals', 'Java Advanced')
 ```

-We want to use **IN/NOT IN** operators when we know the exact value we want, following the same logic we can understand what the **NOT IN** operator does.
+We want to use the `IN` or `NOT IN` operators when we know the exact value we want.
 [/slide]

 [slide hideTitle]